kr1tzy/dotfiles/README.md

 # Dotfiles

-> Updates the below resources.
-Make sure to comment out or update the install script if you don't want yours to get blown away or lost.
-Also, my .zshrc assumes [pyenv & pyenv-virtualenv] are installed so adjust that accordingly.
+> Updates the below resources and installs Vundle (a vim package manager), tpm (tmux package manager), and pyenv & pyenv-virtualenv if they aren't already installed.

 ### Resources
 * .vimrc